Dr Siddharth Mitra-Ghosh

 I did my PhD from IIT Madras and am currently a post-doctoral researcher at Tata Institute of Fundamental Research, Mumbai.

-Mostly I have worked on states of light mixed with matter.
-Mainly studies focusing on 1) how this hybrid States of light and matter is transported around 2) how light is transported in disordered matter.
+Mostly I have worked on states of light mixed with matter, specifically on 1) on transport of these hybrid states of light and matter 2) how light get localised ( get stuck) in these systems.

-I love discussing, asking questions and finding answers out together, especially with young fresh minds.
+I love finding and solving problems discussing, especially asgroup with young fresh minds.

 Mukulika Jana Chatterjee

 MSc in Physics

 Research Interests: Astronomy and astrophysics, Nanotechnology for green energy.

 At OAR: In sabbatical